armadaproject/armada-spark/README.md

 git checkout origin/master
 ./build/sbt -Pkubernetes clean package
 ```
-createImage.sh also supports spark versions "3.3.4" and "3.5.3" so you can build those as well.
+Spark versions "3.3.4" and "3.5.3" are also supported.

-Whichever spark/scala versions are used in the $SPARK_HOME/pom.xml are the versions that will be built for Armada.
+The spark/scala versions used are the ones specificied in the spark repo, here: $SPARK_HOME/pom.xml.

 ## KIND Armada clusters
 If you are using "kind", you can load the image like so: